-Revenue is earned from the lease of office and car spaces in the Zebbug Central Business Centre as from 1 January 2015 in line with the terms stipulated in the Company's propsectus dated 5 December 2014.
-The Gudja Cental Business Centre has been completed and started being rented out to tenants during 2016.
-When works on the St. Julian's Central Business Centre is completed, rental income will start being earned on the basis of contracts finalised with tenants.
+Revenue relates to the lease of office and car spaces in the Zebbug Central Business Centre and the Gudja Central Business Centre.
+When works on the St. Julian's Central Business Centre are completed, rental income will start being earned on the basis of contracts finalised with tenants.